WHAT IS LIFO?

 LIFO is not a tax loophole.
 When inventory costs are rising, using the LIFO method will mean less tax liability in a given year than under the FIFO ("first in, first out") method.
 However, if prices fall, the taxpayer would repay the LIFO benefit through greater tax liability.
 Moreover, taxpayers may not change between LIFO and FIFO without Internal Revenue Service (IRS) approval, thus once a company elects to use the LIFO method, it assumes the risk of artificially increased tax liability if inventory costs should fall.

 LIFO isn't something new; rather LIFO has been used and accepted as a legitimate accounting method by accountants, tax lawyers, the IRS, and Congress since the 1930's.
 In fact, when LIFO was officially recognized almost three quarters of a century ago, Congress imposed a financial reporting conformity requirement making the use of LIFO for financial reporting a condition of its use for tax purposes.

-Unfortunately, President Obama sent his 2014 budget proposal to Congress, which once again proposed LIFO repeal.
-LIFO repeal also surfaced during the National Commission on Fiscal Responsibility and Reform's deliberations in late 2010.
+Unfortunately, proposals on Capitol Hill would abolish the use of LIFO.
 Repealing LIFO would force companies currently using this method to report their LIFO reserves as income, resulting in a massive tax increase for large and small businesses across the country.
 Additionally, repealing LIFO would mean potentially higher future tax bills and would make it harder for companies to manage inflation.